I shot a birth this weekend.

 I buy everything from Pull-Ups to my favorite organizing bins on Amazon.
 One thing that didn’t occur to me until recently was to buy shoes on Amazon.
 Earlier this year I had to buy three of the kids new shoes and ouch was it expensive.

-Here is my strategy to buying shoes on Amazon for shoes:
+Here is my strategy for buying shoes on Amazon for shoes:

 I typed in “boy’s running shoes” and clicked the category “clothing shoes & jewelry”